 Born in Philadelphia, Mary Draper settled with her family in the western frontier of Virginia in 1748.
 Soon after, she married William Ingles and they had two sons.

-In July 1755, during the French and Indian War, she and her sons were taken captive by raiding Shawnee following the Draper's Meadow Massacre in which both her mother and niece were killed.
-The captives were taken to Lower Shawneetown at the Ohio and Scioto Rivers and Ingles was separated from her sons.
-Several months later, Ingles escaped with another woman and walked 500–600 miles over the Appalachian Mountains to find her way home.
-Her older son died in captivity, but her second son was ransomed 13 years later at the age of 17.
+In July 1755, during the French and Indian War, she and her sons were taken captive by raiding Shawnee following the Draper's Meadow Massacre, in which both her mother and niece were killed.
+The captives were taken to Lower Shawneetown at the Ohio and Scioto Rivers, and Ingles was separated from her sons.
+Several months later, Ingles escaped with another woman, and walked 600 miles over the Appalachian Mountains to find her way home.
+Her older son died in captivity, but her second son was ransomed 13 years later, at the age of 17.

 Ingles was reunited with her husband, and in 1762, they built a ferry and tavern near their farm that eventually carried hundreds of thousands of westward pioneers across the New River.
 Today, the site is is a working farm that replicates life as it would have been in the 1700s, including a reconstruction of the Ingles' original cabin.

-9. Fincastle: Starting Point of Lewis and Clarke’s Great Exploration
+9. Fincastle: Starting Point of the Lewis and Clarke Expedition

 10. Danville: Last Capital of the Confederacy

 After Petersburg fell to Union troops in early spring of 1865, Richmond, the capitol of the Confederacy, was evacuated.
 Following the evacuation, Confederate President Jefferson Davis and his cabinet fled to Danville, where Major William Sutherlin offered his home, the Sutherlin Mansion, as a headquarters.
 Davis and his men stayed in the house from April 3-10, 1865, making Danville the temporary capitol.
 It was here that the decision was made to end the war.

 11. New Market: VMI Cadets and the Field of Lost Shoes